 This tutorial illustrates how to display hierarchical data in a master-detail report using nested Detail Report bands.
 This approach allows you to create a report by database queries that are tied by a master-detail relationship on the data source level.

 An alternative way is described at Create a Master-Detail Report with a Subreport.

 To get started with this tutorial, open an existing reporting application or create a new application (the Add a Report to Your .NET Application section explains how to create a reporting application on different platforms).

 Do the following to create a master-detail report:

 Add a SQL data source and provide it with a master-detail relationship as described in the Bind a Report to a Database topic.
-In this example, we will use the Categories and Products data tables of the Northwind database (the nwind.mdb file located in the directory where you installed the DevExpress demos) to establish the Categories-Products master-detail relationship.
+In this example, we will use the Categories and Products data tables of the sample Northwind database to establish the Categories-Products master-detail relationship.

 The Field List will be updated to reflect the new hierarchy of the report’s data.